 15.3.2.
 Coherence - National Accounts

-Most of the countries provided a comparison of the main target variables with national accounts.
+Most countries provided comparisons of the main target variables with National Accounts.
+The methodological background for comparisons is provided in the Methodological comparison of household income in EU-SILC and National Accounts.
 More information is provided in the national quality reports.

 15.4.
 Coherence - internal

-Countries provided information in case a lack of coherence in the EU-SILC data was visible.
-In 2023, countries did not report any significant inconsistencies in their national quality reports.
+Countries report instances of lack of coherence within the EU-SILC data when observed.
+In 2024, countries did not report any significant inconsistencies in their national quality reports.

-EU-SILC was designed to keep respondent burden controlled, to avoid a high non-response rate and to ensure the quality of the information collected.
-The method of interview significantly impacts the interview duration.
-The interview duration in 2023 is more than 90 minutes for Croatia, Romania and Germany, while for some countries the interview duration per household is less than 30 minutes (Netherlands, Italy, Latvia, and Denmark).
+EU-SILC was designed to limit the burden on respondents, to avoid a high non-response rate and to ensure the quality of the information collected.
+The method of interview has a significant impact on interview duration.
+In 2024, the average interview lasted more than 60 minutes for Bulgaria, Luxembourg, Romania, Poland and Germany, while for some countries the interview duration per household was less than 30 minutes (Netherlands, Italy, Latvia and Denmark).

-Data may be published even if they are missing for certain countries or flagged as provisional or of low reliability for some of them.
-They are replaced with final data once transmitted and validated.
-European aggregates are updated accordingly.
+Data may be published even if some countries’ data are missing or flagged as provisional or of low reliability.
+Such data are replaced with the final validated data once transmitted, and European aggregates are updated accordingly.

-Revisions of previously released EU-SILC data may happen in case adjustments are implemented at national level (for example, the availability of new census data) or in other exceptional cases (for examples changes in the indicator definitions or in the EU-SILC methodology).
+Previously released EU-SILC data may be revised if adjustments are implemented at national level (for example new census data becoming available) or in other exceptional cases (for example changes in the indicator definitions or in the EU-SILC methodology).

-No substantial country-specific revisions are applied at the national level (the main driver of data revisions being changes that are coordinated within the ESS).
+No substantial country-specific revisions are applied at national level (the main driver of data revisions are changes coordinated within the European Statistical System (ESS)).

-The EU-SILC team promptly shares information on any data revision with the Income and Living conditions Working Group members as well as with the Social Protection Committee – Indicators Sub-Group.
+The EU-SILC team promptly shares information on any data revision with the Income and Living conditions Working Group members and the Social Protection Committee – Indicators Sub-Group.

 17.2.1.
 Data revision - average size